| Snowmobile and Off Road Vehicle (ORV) plates |

 |

-- Batch #4 reverted to the black on yellow ORV colour scheme.
-Waldale made 499 of these in 1997 in the OR501 to OR999 range.
+- Batch #4 reverted to the familiar black on yellow ORV colour scheme.
+Waldale made 499 of these in 1997 using numbers OR501 to OR999.

 -

-ALL ORV dealer bases issued since 1988 remain valid to this day.
+ALL ORV and Snoman dealer bases issued since 1988 remain valid to this day.

 |